 I’ve had a few people suggest to me that I should post a question about this issue here in Google’s webmaster help forum.

 A few hours ago, I modified the post about the Apple patent so that the filing date for the patent no longer shows up in the excerpt that gets published on the front page of my blog.
-The 2005 date is still appearing in the snippet, and I expect that at some point in the near future, it will either disappear or be replaced.
+The 2005 date is still appearing in the snippet, and I expect that it will either disappear or be replaced at some point shortly; it will either disappear or be replaced.
 However, I’m concerned that Google may randomly select another date to display, from my home page.

-Moving forward, I will now no longer include dates in the excerpts that appear on my blog’s home page until Google’s snippet generation algorithm improves, though I am concerned that the next snippet might randomly include a date from the posting dates on my blog which show when blog posts are published.
+Moving forward, I will now no longer include dates in the excerpts that appear on my blog’s home page until Google’s snippet generation algorithm improves.
+However, I am concerned that the next snippet might randomly include a date from the posting dates on my blog, which shows when blog posts are published.

-I’ve looked at a fair number of snippets of blog posts which show the publication dates of those posts in snippets for those pages, and the ones that I’ve viewed have appeared to be pretty accurate, but the home page of most blogs don’t usually have a specific publication date associated with them.
+I’ve looked at a fair number of snippets of blog posts that show the publication dates of those posts in snippets for those pages, and the ones that I’ve viewed have appeared to be pretty accurate.
+Still, the home page of most blogs doesn’t usually have a specific publication date associated with them.

 Is it helpful to include a date for the home page of a blog?

 If it is, does the random selection of a date to use really add to the value of search results?